Building Your First React Native App: A Java Developer's Perspective

 }

 This ability to drop down into Java when JS isn’t enough is React Native’s greatest strength.
-You aren’t “stuck” in the web view.
+You are not “stuck” in a web view.

 State of the Art: TypeScript